lifeisforu/NodeGraph/README.md

 Elements of NodeGraph are categorized by Model-View-ViewModel.
 ALL Model instances are created by NodeGraphManager, it also create ViewModel instances.
 And ViewModels determine their Views.

 Model class specify type of ViewModel, and appearances info is determined statically by attributes or dynamically by calling methods of NodeGraphManager.

-In next articles, I will explain about Styling with Custom ViewModel and methods for Serialization/Deserialization.